ibm-cloud-docs/Cloudant/documents/design_document_management.md

 Each data document includes a name, a body, and a timestamp.
-You create a [MapReduce view](/docs/Cloudant?topic=Cloudant-views-mapreduce#views-mapreduce) to sort our documents by timestamp.
+You create a [MapReduce view](/docs/Cloudant?topic=Cloudant-views-mapreduce#views-mapreduce) to sort your documents by timestamp.

 You can sort your documents by timestamp by creating a Map function.